A band of three musicians

 Install Komodo Edit

-Komodo Edit is a free and open source code editor, but you have many other text editing options if you want to use another programme.
-You can download a copy from the Komodo Edit website.
+Komodo Edit is a free and open source code editor developed by ActiveState.
+To install Komodo Edit, you can download the file Komodo-Edit-12.0.1-18441.msi from their list of Komodo Edit releases.
+You have many other text editing options if you want to use another programme.

 Start Komodo Edit